unrealwork/atsd-use-cases/USMortality/README.md

 Another example of a city stopping data collection is Philadelphia, Pennsylvania.
 Looking at a [filtered output for Philadelphia](https://apps.axibase.com/chartlab/3d07088c/3/), we can see that the city has recently experienced a significant increase in deaths.
 The city recorded a death total of 1,063 on February 4th, 2012; however data collection was stopped on November 24th, 2012.
-So, using this particular dataset, we cannot say whether or not the 1,063 deaths is the highest weekly total in Philadelphia history, or if there was a higher occurrence happening after November 24th, 2012.
+So, using this particular dataset, we cannot say whether or not this is the highest weekly total in Philadelphia history, or if there was a higher occurrence happening after November 24th, 2012.

 Moving on, here is the deadliest week due to pneumonia and influenza by city.